morphar/chatty-gpt/README.md

 ## TODO
  - [ ] When chat history becomes too big, only use the last _n_ messages
+ - [ ] When creating a new chat, suggest system messages, based on previously used system messages
  - [ ] Add an abort controller to the OpenAI calls
  - [ ] Settings for the chat (including the name)
  - [ ] It should be possible to delete a chat